 Now there is a way you can say a heartfelt thank you to an individual nurse, while at the same time supporting nurses to help more people, every day.

 By donating to the Honor A Nurse program, you will help to advance the nursing profession and drive health care forward.
 Your donation goes to support nursing research, scholarships and leadership programs to improve nurses’ lives.

-Whether you want to celebrate a nursing colleague, a friend, or a family member, contribute in their name today.
+Whether you want to thank a special caregiver, or celebrate a nursing colleague, a friend, or a family member, contribute in their name today.
 Support a cause as incredible as they are.

 You are now leaving the American Nurses Foundation

 The American Nurses Foundation is a separate charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation does not engage in political campaign activities or communications.